ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 ## User access scenarios
 {: #user-access-scenarios}

-The following access scenarios cover the steps that are required to add a new user and modify the permissions for an existing user.
+The following access scenarios cover the steps that are required to add a user and modify the permissions for an existing user.

 ### Inviting a new user to view {{site.data.keyword.powerSys_notm}} resources
 {: #inviting-a-new-user-to-create-or-manage-resources}